 Treatment for Uterine Fibroids and Polyps

 At USA Fibroid Centers we know how scary it can be to have uterine fibroids or uterine polyps.
-We understand how valuable your fertility and reproductive system is, and we want you to know were here to help Our network of clinics is the nation’s #1 medical facility for treatment of uterine fibroids.
+Our network of clinics is the nation’s #1 medical facility for uterine fibroids treatment.
 We exclusively offer Uterine Fibroid Embolization (UFE).
 UFE is a non-surgical treatment for symptomatic fibroids that can be done in an outpatient setting and requires little downtime for recovery.

-If you would like to speak with an expert to determine if you have uterine polyps vs fibroids, give us a call today at 855.615.2555.
-We can help you set up an appointment to determine the cause of your symptoms.
+If you would like to speak with an expert to determine if you have uterine polyps or fibroids, give us a call today at 855.615.2555.
+We can help you schedule a consultation to determine the cause of your symptoms.
 If you’ve been having irregular or extremely painful periods, don’t wait to find out what’s causing it.
-Reach out to us today to take the first step towards a healthier you today.
+Reach out to us today to take the first step towards a healthier you.